No Products in the Cart

 What is solvent-base caulk?

 Solvent-base caulks dry by the evaporation of chemicals such as naphtha, acetone, toluene, benzene, xylene.
 As the solvents evaporate, the caulk tends to shrink, dry out, and crack.
 They do stick to dirty surfaces, however the long term durability is questionable and we don't recommend them.

 What is silicone sealant?

 Silicone sealant is a high-performance reactive chemistry sealing compound that has the potential to outlast and outseal traditional products.
-It does not shrink and dry out.
+It does not shrink.
 It has a high-gloss finish that is not paintable.

 What is the best sealant to use?

 We prefer 1-part urethane sealant for durability and adhesive strength, while silicone provides the best appearance.
-We generally don't recommend solvent-based caulks which typically shrink, become brittle, and crack.
+We generally don't recommend solvent-based caulks which typically shrinks and become brittle.